rolandguelle/razer-blade-stealth-linux/ubuntu-18-10.md

 ## 3. Razer Core

-Running a thunderbolt 3 device like the [Razer Core](https://www.razerzone.com/gaming-laptops/razer-core-v2) with Linux sounds like fun :)
+Running a thunderbolt 3 device like the [Razer Core](https://www.razerzone.com/gaming-laptops/razer-core-v2) and an external GPU with Linux sounds like fun :)

 ### 3.1.
 Thunderbolt